 For example, cosmetic surgery and most plastic surgery are not covered by general Private Health Funds.
 Nor are they eligible for Medicare rebates (a limited number of surgeries may qualify – click here for MBS criteria).

-Although research has shown that certain surgery can be helpful for treating urinary incontinence, back pain and neck pain, it seems like private health funds will do their best to avoid paying for this surgery.
+Although research has shown that certain surgeries can be helpful for treating urinary incontinence, back pain and neck pain, it seems like private health funds will do their best to avoid paying for this surgery.

 Essentially, Private Health will not cover surgery to change your appearance unless the surgery is medically necessary.
 For example, if a treatment will change the appearance of your nose, and it is necessary for you to have the treatment done to improve your breathing, then your insurance may cover some of it.